CUH Logo

 What happens after the local anaesthetic has worn off or the infusion stopped?

-Oral pain killers will be prescribed and offered to you.
-You will also be allowed additional doses of pain killers if you need them.
+Oral pain relieving medications will be prescribed and offered to you.
+You will also be allowed additional doses of pain relieving medications.

 What can I do to help?

-Engage in gentle movement whilst the block is working and if this form of analgesia is for a limb be mindful of altered sensation and potential to knock or cause damage.
+Engage in gentle movement whilst the block is working and if this form of analgesia is for a limb be mindful of altered sensation and potential to knock the affected area.

 Relaxation can help reduce anxiety and ease any tension in your muscles.
 If you have any worries, please let the doctors and nurses know, as they may be able to help.